 Polk Street is the North-South route in San Francisco for people on bikes, but is also notoriously dangerous.
 That’s why Polk Street is an essential part of Connecting the City, our vision for a network of bikeways linking our city’s neighborhoods.
-In 2015, we have a chance to achieve this.

 Our members lead the vanguard for a safer Polk Street, but many organizations have also taken up the cause.
 San Francisco’s Vision Zero Coalition – and Folks for Polk in particular – have added their voices to the call for a more livable corridor and are key allies in our mission to improve this important corridor in 2015.

 Do you know an organization, business or school on or near Polk Street that wants to help shape the city’s final design?
 Email us and find out how to get involved!

 Launched in the mid-2012, the City’s official Polk Streetscape Project stretches for 1.3 miles from McAllister to Union.
 The current SFMTA’s preferred conceptual design does not include a continuous and protected bike lane in both directions, instead splitting the corridor into distinct segments, each receiving different levels of infrastructure improvements depending on merchant feedback.
 While the proposal does incorporate positive elements, particularly south of California Street, it misses the goal of having a continuous and protected bike lane in both directions.
 Your support will be critical in making sure we can do this.